bgigurtsis/blog/about.md

 Another interest of mine is therapy/counselling.
 I’ve personally benefited so much from participating in therapy as a client.
 The way of thinking through problems that a therapist engages in is something that attracts me and my goal, with a lot more life experience, is to become a practising therapist and help people like I was helped.

-Thank you for reading.
 I hope you enjoy my website and please get in [touch](https://www.bgigurtsis.com/contact/) if you have any questions - or just want to chat!